-Pereira has hotels in both the city center and the entertainment district of Circunvalar.
+There are hotels in Pereira located in both the city center and in the entertainment district of Circunvalar.
 The budget options are very reasonable and even the luxury options can be affordable at times.
 I’ll rank them here from our best experiences to our worst:

-When my dad came to visit, we stayed at the Hotel Movich.
+When my dad came to visit and when we got married, we stayed at the Hotel Movich.
 This five star hotel is located right at the beginning of the Circunvalar district near several restaurants and bars.
 A standard room cost us COP$215,000 and a suite COP$330,000.
 The hotel is immaculate.
 Everything was clean, staff was excellent, and the restaurant has good food but very high priced for Pereira.
 It’s a very good deal overall.